loftwah/linux-for-pirates/index.md

 ```

 This will push the local master branch to the remote repository.

-### **Is it YAML or YML?**

-Both `.yml` and `.yaml` are file extensions for files written in the YAML (YAML Ain't Markup Language) format.
-YAML is a human-readable data serialization language that is often used for configuration files, but it can also be used to store and transmit data in a variety of applications.

-The `.yml` and `.yaml` extensions are interchangeable, so you can use either one.
-Some people prefer to use `.yaml` because the .yml extension is often used for YAML configuration files in the Ruby on Rails framework, and the `.yaml` extension helps to indicate that the file is a YAML file, rather than a Ruby file.
-However, either extension will work for a YAML file.

 ## **Chapter 5: Ruby on Rails and the Seven Seas**